 |Insurance Sales Agents||9.9%||$50,600|

-Amount of Education Required for Insurance Major Jobs
+Amount of Education Required for Careers Related to Insurance

-Some careers associated with insurance require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with insurance may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for insurance careers below.

 |High School Diploma - or the equivalent (for example, GED)||10.7%|